Seven steps to social media success

 Step 2 – Create your business profiles

 Invite friends and contacts to follow the pages, add a button from your website to these channels, include it at the end of your email signature and tell your customers where to find you.
-The aim is to quickly grow your fan base so that your content can be effective.
-It’s also a good idea to do a little bit of Facebook or Instagram advertising at this stage to boost your efforts.
+The aim is to quickly grow your fan base so that your content can reach as many people as possible from the beginning.
+It’s also a good idea to do a little bit of advertising at this stage to boost your efforts.

 Step 3 – Make a plan